Use these 10 Strategies to Pay Off Student Loans Fast

-Capitalization makes your loans more expensive, because you end up paying interest on interest.
+Capitalization makes your loans more expensive because you end up paying interest on interest.
 That means they can take longer to pay off.
 You can avoid this if you can at least cover interest costs.

 2. Choose your repayment plan carefully

-If you have private loans, then you'll have to choose your loan repayment timeline when you borrow.
-Choose the shortest loan term you can afford if your goal is to figure out how to pay off private student loans fast.
+If you have private loans, then you'll have to choose your loan repayment period when you borrow.
+Choose the shortest loan term you can afford if your goal is to figure out how to pay off private student debt fast.
 A shorter loan term will usually result in a lower interest rate and, of course, a higher monthly payment that ensures your loan is paid off sooner.

 3. Pay extra each month

 If you can pay a little bit of extra money toward your loan each month, you'll pay down your loans faster.
 Just be sure to specify that you want the extra payment applied to reduce your principal.
-Otherwise, loan servicers might simply apply the extra money towards the next month's payment instead of using it to reduce your balance.
+Otherwise, loan servicers might simply apply the extra money towards the next month's payment instead of using it to reduce your loan amount.

-If you get paid twice per month, like most people do, you can opt to pay half your monthly student loan payment out of each paycheck rather than just making one monthly payment.
+If you get paid twice per month, as most people do, you can opt to pay half your monthly student loan payment out of each paycheck rather than just making one monthly payment.
 Since you get 26 paychecks each year, you'll end up making the equivalent of an extra month's worth of payments if you take this approach.

-5. Make extra lump sum payments whenever you can
+5. Make extra lump-sum payments whenever you can

 6. Sign up for automatic payments